 - Teacher notes

-- Teacher Walkthrough video
+- Teacher walkthrough video

 - Worksheets A, C and D

 - Equipment as outlined in the notes

-- all learners should be able to perform the relevant tests on the unknown compounds. - most learners should be able to identify compounds L and M. - some learners will be able to evaluate and interpret their results.
+- all learners should be able to perform the relevant tests on the unknown compounds. - most learners should be able to identify compounds C and D. - some learners will be able to evaluate and interpret their results.

-Show the two unknown compounds, L and M. Tell the learners they will try to find out what they are using the qualitative analysis tests.
+Show the two unknown compounds, C and D. Tell the learners they will try to find out what they are using the qualitative analysis tests.

 Ensure that all learners are wearing fastened lab coats.
-Make sure that they wear goggles throughout and that long hair is tied up safely.
+Make sure that they wear goggles throughout and that learners with long hair tie it up safely.
 Remind learners about spillages.
 Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe.

-Ask the learners a few warm-up questions: What type of chemical bonding do compounds L and M have?
+Ask the learners a few warm-up questions: What type of chemical bonding do compounds C and D have?
 Does the appearance of the compounds tell us anything about their identity?